Skip Navigation

 How do I close my Retirement Portfolio?

-Before you can close your Retirement Portfolio (IRA), you must complete the following steps:
+Before you can close your Retirement Portfolio, complete these steps:

 1. Link your external bank account to Stash.